 Paralegal Program Objective

-The objective of the Paralegal courses is to provide the student with the required substantive law training to successfully enter the Law Society of Upper Canada’s paralegal licensing process.
+The objective of the Paralegal Diploma program is to provide our students with the required substantive law training to successfully enter the Law Society of Upper Canada’s paralegal licensing process.
 Students will learn constitutional and administrative law, client interviewing, legal research, evidence, small claims court, provincial offences, legal writing, dispute resolution and mediation, legal computer applications, tribunals, immigration law and landlord and tenant law.
 All law courses are taught by lawyers or licenced paralegals.

 The following paralegal courses will help you establish a legal services business of your own: ethics and professional responsibility, practice management / operating a small business and legal accounting.
 Microsoft Word, Microsoft Excel and Bookkeeping are also invaluable tools.

-The intensive structure of our paralegal program includes traditional lecture and seminar courses, as well as field trips to local Courts and tribunals.
+The structure of our paralegal program includes traditional lecture and seminar courses, as well as field trips to local Courts and tribunals.
 There are also a number of mock hearings and presentations throughout the program.
-A co-op placement will ensure you graduate with exposure to the profession, and the requisite hours to qualify for the Licensing process.
-You will find a new confidence in yourself and your skills after your time with us.
+A co-op placement will ensure you graduate with exposure to the profession, and the requisite hours to qualify for the licensing process.

-Algonquin Careers Academy has built excellent relationships with a variety of legal institutions including law firms, paralegal firms, legal aid agencies, and government organizations.
-Our students will have a 4 week co-op work placement where they will use the skills learned in the classroom and experience their profession from the practical perspective.
+Our students will have a four week work placement under the supervision of a LSUC Licensee during which you will use the skills learned in the classroom and experience your profession from the practical perspective.

-The Paralegal programs of Algonquin Careers Academy, Ottawa and Mississauga, are accredited by the Law Society of Upper Canada.
+The Paralegal programs of Algonquin Careers Academy, Ottawa and Mississauga, are accredited by the Law Society of Upper Canada to 2020.